krypto5863/COM3D2-ArcBulkFileExtractor/README.md

 # Usage #
 1. Open the Application
-2. Select your arc files, whether by selecting their directory or selecting them each individually
+2. Select your arc files, whether by selecting their directory or selecting them each individually. or drag and drop to Form.
 3. Select where your files are to be placed.
 It is recommended you create an empty folder and place the output there.
 4. The folder you just created can be loaded as a mod into your mods folder and the outfits will appear in-game.